sommerbe/dispersion-toolkit/src/opt/dispoptgs/manpage.md

 # DESCRIPTION

-Seeks to reduce dispersion of a point set by using gradient ascent on local dispersion. *Local dispersion* at a point p is the area of the greatest empty box out of all empty boxes of the point set which contain p.
+Seeks to reduce dispersion of a point set *P* with cardinality *n* and dimension *d* by using gradient ascent on local dispersion. *Local dispersion* at a point p is the area of the greatest empty box out of all empty boxes of this point set which contain p.

-The axis aligned gradient of local dispersion at each point p of the point set equals the vector with which p is moved iteratively during the ascent.
+The axis aligned gradient of local dispersion at each point p of *P* equals the vector with which p is moved iteratively during the ascent.
 This vector is scaled with a step size.

-The ascent terminates as soon as the greatest gradient magnitude falls below a threshold, or if upon reaching an iteration limit.
+The ascent terminates after *t* iterations, as soon as the greatest gradient magnitude falls below the threshold *tau*, or upon reaching an iteration limit.

+Computational complexity: t * (n * n * d + n * log(n) * d).

+Memory complexity: 2 * n * BINARY64 + n * d * U64 = n * (d + 2) * 64bit.

 # OPTIONS